 What is the difference between Marginal Costs and Direct Costs?

 In order to understand the difference between Marginal Cost and Direct Costs, it is crucial to know how Marginal Cost is calculated.
 Marginal Cost is based on the cost of goods sold only.
 It is calculated as the cost of sales less the cost of goods sold.
 It is the difference between the revenue and the cost of sales.
-Direct Costs is the cost of the goods that are purchased but have not been consumed yet.
+Direct Costs are the cost of the goods that are purchased but have not been consumed yet.
 That is, if the purchased goods are not used by the business, they will be included as Direct Costs.